 Led by Genome Alberta and in partnership with PTAC (Petroleum Technology Alliance of Canada), the Canadian Genomics Enterprise brought together stakeholders from industry, academia, regulators, and government to set priorities for the role of genomics, microbiology, and the life sciences in Canada's energy and mining sectors.
 Along with Genome Quebec we also helped in the Genome BC - led efforts to bring together stakeholders from the forestry sector to discuss the challenges and opportunities facing that industry.
 Our colleagues at Genome Prairie travelled north to Yellowknife and held a session to outline priorities in wildlife management.

-We are pleased to share these sector updates with you:
+We are pleased to share these sector updates: